OCR in Finance: How OCR Accounting Enahnces Financial Data Processing?

 • OCR text works efficiently with printed text only and not with handwritten text, so it might lead to inaccuracy which is not desirable in finance.

-• All the documents have to be checked over carefully after processing and should be manually corrected if differences are found.
+• All the documents must be checked carefully after processing and should be manually corrected if differences are found.

-• OCR systems are not 100% accurate, there are likely to be some mistakes made during the method of data extraction and data processing.
+• OCR systems are not 100% accurate, and mistakes are likely to be made during data extraction and processing.

 Suggested Case Study